Dvd-Luc/IAT-projet/README.md

 ## Read the subject

-A file `Projet_IAT.pdf` containing the walkthrough of the project is available.
+A file `DavidAzoulayGangneuxBromIAT.pdf` containing the walkthrough of the project is available.